Phonograph record: 78 rpm recording time

-In January 1938, Milt Gabler started recording for Commodore Records, and to allow for longer continuous performances, he recorded some 12-inch discs.
+In January 1938, Milt Gabler started recording for Commodore Records, and to allow for longer continuous performances, he recorded some 12 in discs.
 Eddie Condon explained: "Gabler realized that a jam session needs room for development."
-The first two 12-inch recordings did not take advantage of their capability: "Carnegie Drag" was 3m 15s; "Carnegie Jump", 2m 41s.
-But at the second session, on 30 April, the two 12-inch recordings were longer: "Embraceable You" was 4m 05s; "Serenade to a Shylock", 4m 32s.
+The first two recordings did not take advantage of their capability: "Carnegie Drag" was 3m 15s; "Carnegie Jump", 2m 41s.
+But at the second session, on 30 April, the two 12 in recordings were longer: "Embraceable You" was 4m 05s; "Serenade to a Shylock", 4m 32s.
 Another way to overcome the time limitation was to issue a selection extending to both sides of a single record.
-Vaudeville stars Gallagher and Shean recorded "Mr. Gallagher and Mr. Shean", written by themselves or, allegedly, by Bryan Foy, as two sides of a 10-inch 78 in 1922 for Victor.
+Vaudeville stars Gallagher and Shean recorded "Mr. Gallagher and Mr. Shean", written by themselves or, allegedly, by Bryan Foy, as two sides of a 10 in 78 in 1922 for Victor.
 Longer musical pieces were released as a set of records.
 In 1903 The Gramophone Company in England made the first complete recording of an opera, Verdi's Ernani, on 40 single-sided discs.

-In 1940, Commodore released Eddie Condon and his Band's recording of "A Good Man Is Hard to Find" in four parts, issued on both sides of two 12-inch 78s.
+In 1940, Commodore released Eddie Condon and his Band's recording of "A Good Man Is Hard to Find" in four parts, issued on both sides of two 12 in 78s.
 The limited duration of recordings persisted from their advent until the introduction of the LP record in 1948.
-In popular music, the time limit of 3 1/2 minutes on a 10-inch 78 rpm record meant that singers seldom recorded long pieces.
+In popular music, the time limit of 3 1/2 minutes on a 10 in 78 rpm record meant that singers seldom recorded long pieces.
 One exception is Frank Sinatra's recording of Rodgers and Hammerstein's "Soliloquy", from Carousel, made on 28 May 1946.
-Because it ran 7m 57s, longer than both sides of a standard 78 rpm 10-inch record, it was released on Columbia's Masterwork label (the classical division) as two sides of a 12-inch record.
+Because it ran 7m 57s, longer than both sides of a standard 78 rpm 10 in record, it was released on Columbia's Masterwork label (the classical division) as two sides of a 12 in record.

-In the 78 era, classical-music and spoken-word items generally were released on the longer 12-inch 78s, about 4–5 minutes per side.
+In the 78 era, classical-music and spoken-word items generally were released on the longer 12 in 78s, about 4–5 minutes per side.
 For example, on 10 June 1924, four months after the 12 February premier of Rhapsody in Blue, George Gershwin recorded an abridged version of the seventeen-minute work with Paul Whiteman and His Orchestra.
 It was released on two sides of Victor 55225 and ran for 8m 59s.

 Record albums

 "Record albums" were originally booklets containing collections of multiple disc records of related material, the name being related to photograph albums or scrap albums.
+(Conversely, a "single" was a solitary disc as a unit unto itself.)
 German record company Odeon pioneered the album in 1909 when it released the Nutcracker Suite by Tchaikovsky on four double-sided discs in a specially designed package.
 It was not until the LP era that an entire album of material could be included on a single record.